LOCAL RULES

 6. A Coach or Manager from the hitting team administers pitches and should be mobile to avoid being struck.

-7. If a Batted ball strikes the machine or coach it is a “Dead Ball – Base Hit (Single)”.
-Runners ADVANCE one (1) base.
+8. If a Batted ball strikes machine/coach it is a “Dead Ball – Base Hit (Single)”.
+Runners ADVANCE one base.

 10. Base running rules are unchanged while using the pitching machine.